AbsaOSS/cobrix/README.md

 ### Record Id fields generation

 For data that has record order dependency generation of "File_Id" and "Record_Id" fields is supported.
-File_Id is unique for each file when a directory is specified as the source for data.
-Record_Id is a unique sequential record identifier within the file.
+The values of the File_Id column will be unique for each file when a directory is specified as the source for data.
+The values of the Record_Id column will be unique and sequential record identifiers within the file.

 Turn this feature on use
 ```